airbnb/javascript/es5/README.md

     }
     ```

-  - Name your functions.
-This is helpful for stack traces.
+  - Naming your functions can be helpful for stack traces, but is not required.

     ```javascript
-    // bad
-    var log = function(msg) {
+    // no name - truly anonymous function var log = function(msg) {
       console.log(msg);
     };

-    // good
-    var log = function log(msg) {
+    // function with a name that shows up in stack traces var log = function log(msg) {
       console.log(msg);
     };
     ```

   - **Note:** IE8 and below exhibit some quirks with named function expressions.
 See [http://kangax.github.io/nfe/](http://kangax.github.io/nfe/) for more info.